The Meaning Behind “QLONA” by Karol G and Peso Pluma

 The album title translates to “Tomorrow will be beautiful.”
 She explained to Rolling Stone that it became a mantra when “nothing felt great.”
 So, she repeated the phrase Mañana Será Bonito to help her through a general feeling of disconnection.

-Rising success didn’t cure the malaise either.
+However, rising success didn’t cure the malaise.
 Folk singer Noah Kahan recently spoke to The New Yorker about a similar feeling.
 How can you have a hit record, play in front of thousands of screaming fans, and still feel bad when you go home?
 He seeks regular therapy to work through it.

 Latin Music Dominance and Spotify

 On its release day, Mañana Será Bonito (Bichota Season) reached 18.7 million streams, breaking a record previously held by Rosalía’s Motomani.
-Karol G’s own Mañana Será Bonito is the only album that beats those two.
+Karol G’s own Mañana Será Bonito has surpassed those records.

 Her music wasn’t moving fast enough in South America, so she relocated to New York.
 Karol G broke through with her Bad Bunny collaboration “Ahora Me Llama.”
-Spotify’s RISE program helped the “QLONA” singer soar.
-For all the negative press, the speedy global reach of Spotify is unprecedented.
+Also, Spotify’s RISE program further increased Karol G’s exposure in the U.S. For all the negative press, the speedy global reach of Spotify is unprecedented.

 Conventional thinking predicted streaming would ruin the music business model, but the opposite has happened.
 It’s imperfect, and this isn’t a defense of the platform’s royalty structure, but who knows how many Latin artists wouldn’t have charted in America without it?
 Spanish-language pop continues its permanent breakthrough.